Standard Step Program Structure:

 4th Step Program: For 3rd Step Practitioners and above only

-3rd Steps are considered Mastery Level Practitioners, as such the 3rd step program represents a mastery level program.
+3rd Steps are considered Mastery Level Practitioners and Senior Level Instructors, as such the 3rd step program represents a mastery level program.
 3rd Step’s work with upper level 4th and 5th Step instructors to complete advanced material and to take skill level up to the higher, more difficult to reach levels.
 Heavy emphasis on internal training and teaching skills.
-Promotion to 4th step will require achieving instructor certification in all earlier level programs as promotion to 4th step represents promotion to a senior instructor level.

 5th Step Program: For 4th Step Practitioners and above only.

 Structured the same as the 3rd step program.
 Focus is on raising skill levels to the most difficult to reach levels.
 Heavy emphasis on teaching skills.
-Will require submission of a 5th step thesis and 1 or more 5th step projects which either incorporate new material that 5XMM lacked previously or improves upon 5XMM existing material.
-Promotion to 5th step represents promotion to Senior Decision Making Council Level.
+Will require submission of a 5th step thesis and 1 or more 5th step projects which either incorporate new material that TWFM lacked previously or improves upon existing material.

 Past 5th Step Program: “Beyond 5th Step”

 Actively promoting and furthering the core tradition of the system.
-To search out, study, and integrate the best material available from the “North, South, East, West, and Center (Within)” and ultimately to continue to develop 5XMM’s combative and warrior ship skill sets.
+To search out, study, and integrate the best material available from the “5 Extremes” (North, South, East, West, and Center/Within) and ultimately to continue to develop TWFM’s combative and warrior ship skill sets.